mattkinsey/bucky/docs/source/graph_info.rst

 - admin2-level shapefile
 - admin2-level population data stratified by age
 - Historical admin2-level case and death data
+- Historical WHO national level case and death data
 - Contact matrix information for the country
 - Mobility data (or a proxy)

-All data is placed into a single dataframe, joined by the admin2-level key (e.g., FIPS for United States), with the exception of mobility data (which is used to create edges, not nodes).
+All data is placed into a single dataframe, joined by the admin2-level key, with the exception of mobility data (which is used to create edges, not nodes).

 Graph-Level Attributes
 ----------------------

 Administrative information is placed on the top graph-level.
-For example:
+An example for the US:

 .. code-block:: python